Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 GROUP BY v.model order by 2 desc
 ```

-There's nothing significant here.
 Identify the assembly plants from which the cars with battery issues are coming:

 ```sql
 SELECT mfg.company, count(*)